johnny beerling online

 In 2005 I was made a fellow of the Radio Academy, the highest award in the radio industry.

 Since then I have published my latest book, “Radio 1 - the Inside Scene” to celebrate Radio 1’s 40th anniversary.
-This is available from me and is also published on Amazon for Kindle and as an audio book, where I can be heard reading the whole thing.
+The printed version is sold out but on Amazon there is an audio book, where I can be heard reading the whole thing.